Wustix/Bamazon/README.md

 # Bamazon

-Created an Amazon-like storefront using MySQL, the MySQL NPM Package, and the Prompt Package.
+Created an Amazon-like storefront using MySQL, the MySQL NPM Package, and the Inquirer Package and Cli-Table Package.

 The application will take in orders from customers and deplete from the store's total supplies.